- Things You Should Know

 - Print Specs

-Create custom oversized cards with spot gloss on matte 16pt card stock at Clubcard Printing.
-The shimmering spot gloss contrasts against the matte card stock.
+Print large size cards with spot gloss on 16pt coated card stock and get a shimmering high gloss layer that contrasts against the matte card stock.
 Combined with your full color artwork, spot gloss lets you feature areas of your design, write secret messages or create a juxtaposed design or pattern.

 Spot gloss large cards are printed on the offset press on a club run using stochastic screen technology with soy inks in full color on a16 point coated both sides (C2S) card stock for a substantial stiffness and unparalleled quality.